 The following comparison and examples describe what the costs and services will look like when the populations of the BCBS and UNMTH plans are combined.

-The UNM LoboHealth plan proposal was approved by the Board of Regents on Feb.
-12, 2019.
+The UNM LoboHealth plan was developed by Benefits and approved by the various groups represented below.
 BlueCross BlueShield and UNM Team Health plan participants will automatically be enrolled in UNM LoboHealth effective July 1, 2019, unless they elect the Presbyterian Health Plan during Open Enrollment.
 Open Enrollment for health, life, and disability insurance benefits is tentatively scheduled to take place April 24 – May 10, 2019.

 The proposed change sets the foundation to continue providing valuable medical coverage while striving to manage costs.
 The proposed UNM LoboHealth plan will provide prioritized scheduling and lower out-of-pocket costs for participants who access the UNM LoboHealth network at the time of service.